FOREX-Euro falls vs dlr on profit-taking; Greek talks eyed

 Analysts said it was normal to see profit-taking after such a strong rally and the euro was likely to stay supported in the short-term as investors await the outcome of the Greek talks.

-Greece and its private bondholders drew closer on Friday to a bond swap deal that would prevent the country from sinking into a chaotic default and ease the euro zone's debilitating debt crisis.
+Greece and its private bondholders resume negotiations on Friday amid signs they are inching closer to a deal that will pave the way for a fresh injection of aid before 14.5 billion euros of bond redemptions fall due in March.

-A positive outcome to the talks is expected to boost the euro, although investors would remain wary about the risks of the region's debt crisis deteriorating further.
-Any negative news could see investors re-establish bearish bets.
+A positive outcome to the talks could boost the euro, while any negative news could see investors re-establish bearish bets.

-"Even though there have been some positive comments on the Greece talks it is clear the market is scared of contagion risks," said Carl Hammer, chief currency strategist at SEB in Stockholm.

-"It is too early to tell if we will see more of a euro recovery.
-The crisis will be producing negative headlines for a long time".
+"Because the outcome (of the talks) is so binary, market sentiment tends to go one way or the other.
+We certainly see it as more risk-on at the moment."

 Investors stacked up bets against the euro after ratings agency Standard & Poor's downgraded nine euro zone countries including France and Austria last week.